 Are you ready for the Vienna travel blog?
 Well here it is!
-Devin and I weren't planning on going to Vienna, Austria this year BUT when I found out I was awarded a Stevie Award and that's where the award ceremony would be held, we knew we had to change our schedule and go!!!
+I wasn't planning on going to Vienna, Austria this year BUT when I found out I was awarded a Stevie Award and that's where the award ceremony would be held, we knew we had to change our schedule and go!!!

 First off, I entered the prestigious Stevie Awards on a whim and did not think that I would be awarded!
 The Stevie Awards are one of most distinguished business awards that there is!
 They have a few different business award ceremonies, one for women and a few for different countries including the American Business Awards and the International Business Awards.
 Since I serve clients internationally, I decided to enter the International Business Awards.
 There are several different categories that business can compete in.
 I entered the Company of the Year- Consumer Services- Small Business Category.
 There is a panel of judges that look at what business have accomplished within the year and base their judging decisions on that.
 I was awarded a Bronze Stevie Award in this category!
 Since I won a Company of the Year award, I was also entered into the public vote for the Stevie's People's Choice Award.
 I ended up winning the Consumer Services People's Choice Award as well!!!
 I'm still in disbelief!
 Other companies that were present at the International Business Awards were Dell, Cisco Systems, IBM, Pegasus Airlines, FedEx, Amway, DHL, Shell, Mercedes Benz among others!
 Being able to represent a small business as an entrepreneur with all of these huge corporations at this awards was pretty mind blowing!
 Thank you so much IBA Stevie Awards for this honor!